DataSenseAnalytics/SmvTutorialBasics/docs/smv_install_sample_app.md

 ```

 ## Get Started with SMV via A Sample Project
-As a starting point, users can firstly work on the [sample project](https://github.com/TresAmigosSD/SMV#create-example-app) as in the training program.
+As a starting point, users can firstly initialize and work on the [sample project](https://github.com/TresAmigosSD/SMV#create-example-app).
 The first section of the tutorial will also be based on the same sample project.